Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-Regarding the circuit figures of merit, we find that~$B_\parallel$ enhances -- especially on the right, longer arc branch -- both the total frequency tuning range $\omega_{0, \mathrm{max}} - \omega_{0, \mathrm{min}}$ as well as the tuning range between sweetspot and transition to the metastable part of each arc.
-These enhancements are potentially very useful for sensing and hybrid systems, where tuning range and the flux responsivity $\mathcal F = \idell{\omega_0}{\Phi_{\mathrm b}}$ are critical parameters that need to be maximized~\cite{rodrigues2019, bothner2021}, in particular in the stable operation regime.
-As can be seen in Fig.~\subref{fig:field-response}{d}, the in-plane field increases the highest stable~$\abs{\mathcal F} / 2 \pi$~\cite{metastable-transition-note} by a factor of more than~\num{5} from \qty{\sim 25}{\mega\hertz\per\Phizero} at $B_\parallel = 0$ to \qty{\sim 130}{\mega\hertz\per\Phizero} at high fields.
-Due to the asymmetry, the maximized~$\abs{\mathcal F}$ can even be reached at different in-plane fields, depending on which side of the skewed arc is chosen for operation.
-This provides another degree of freedom to pick the most desired~$B_\parallel$ without sacrificing a large flux responsivity.
-In several of the potential target systems, such as SQUID optomechanics~\cite{rodrigues2019, zoepfl2020, schmidt2024}, the most crucial figure of merit is the cooperativity $\mathcal C \propto \mathcal F^2 / \kappa$, which might suffer from an increased~$\kappa$.
-However, the enhancement of~$\mathcal F$ is sufficiently large here to more than compensate for the increase of~$\kappa$ due to~$B_\parallel$ in this ratio (cf.~also Supplementary Note~\ref{sec:suppl-linewidth}), and thus $B_\parallel$ is actually able to boost~$\mathcal{C}$.
-When operating the device in the \unit{\milli\kelvin}~temperature regime, we expect the impact on~$\kappa$ to be much smaller, since even the field-reduced superconducting energy gap in the cJJs will not lead to a substantial thermal quasiparticle population, while the enhancement of~$\mathcal F$ likely persists.
+We find that the field-induced modifications -- especially on the right, longer arc branch -- enhance both the total frequency tuning range $\omega_{0, \mathrm{max}} - \omega_{0, \mathrm{min}}$ and the tuning range between sweetspot and transition to the metastable part of each arc, as compared to the zero-field case.
+These enhancements appear favorable for sensing and hybrid systems, where tuning range and the flux responsivity $\mathcal F = \idell{\omega_0}{\Phi_{\mathrm b}}$ are critical parameters that need to be maximized~\cite{rodrigues2019, bothner2021, paradkar2025}, particularly in the stable operation regime.
+As can be seen in Fig.~\subref{fig:field-response}{d}, the in-plane field increases the highest stable~$\abs{\mathcal F} / 2 \pi$~\cite{metastable-transition-note} by a factor of more than~\num{5} from \qty[per-mode=symbol]{\sim 25}{\mega\hertz\per\Phizero} at $B_\parallel = 0$ to \qty[per-mode=symbol]{\sim 130}{\mega\hertz\per\Phizero} at high fields.
+Due to the asymmetry, the maximized~$\abs{\mathcal F}$ can be reached at different in-plane fields, depending on which side of the skewed arc is chosen, which provides another degree of freedom during operation.
+In several of the potential target systems, such as SQUID optomechanics~\cite{rodrigues2019, zoepfl2020, schmidt2024}, the most crucial figure of merit is the cooperativity $\mathcal C \propto \mathcal F^2 / \kappa$, which one might expect to suffer from~$B_\parallel$ due to a field-increased~$\kappa$.
+However, the field-enhancement of~$\mathcal F$ is sufficiently large to more than compensate for the increase of~$\kappa$ in this ratio (cf.~also Supplemental Note~\ref{sec:suppl-linewidth}~\cite{suppl-note}), and thus $B_\parallel$ seems to actually be boosting~$\mathcal{C}$.
+When operating the device in the \unit{\milli\kelvin}~temperature regime in the future, we expect the impact of $B_\parallel$ on~$\kappa$ to be much smaller, since even the field-reduced superconducting energy gap in the cJJs will not lead to a substantial thermal quasiparticle population, while the benefits of an enhanced~$\mathcal F$ likely persist.